Netflix/go-iomux/README.md

 write /dev/stdout: message too long
 ```

-That makes it unsuitable when you canno control the write size of the sender.
+That makes it unsuitable when you cannot control the write size of the sender, which rules out just about any usage with `exec.Cmd`.
 Another symptom of this is children of children processes failing with `write /dev/stdout: broken pipe`.